 The Role of the Private Investigator

 Private detectives can be indispensable in a company’s fight against fraud.
-When we take on any new fraud case, we begin by meeting with you and discussing your suspicions and how you’d like to proceed.
+When we take on any new fraud case, we begin by discussing your suspicions, and taking time to understand your circumstances and how you’d like to proceed.

-On completion of our investigations, we’ll hand over all documentation for use in a disciplinary or court case.
+On completion of our investigations, we’ll hand over all documentation for use in any disciplinary or court case.

-If you suspect a member of staff of committing company fraud, contact us today for proven company frauds investigations.
+If you suspect a member of staff of committing company fraud, contact us today for a free initial telephone conversation to discuss your concerns.

 If you’d like assistance in recovering company assets, please refer to our section on asset recovery.